Captain-Quantum/Captain-Quantum/README.md

-- 👋 Hi, I’m @Captain-Quantum
+- 👋 Hi, I’m @ibrahimhozhun
 - 👀 I’m interested in Fullstack Development.
 - 🌱 I’m currently working on projects to make a good portfolio (I'll create a website for it soon)
 - 📫 Feel free to [text me on Telegram](https://t.me/ibrahimhozhun) for anything!